kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 2. **Zoom Out**: Click on the minus (-) sign to zoom out and get a broader view of the map.

 3. **Dark/Light Mode**: Toggle between a dark and light mode by clicking on the moon and sun icons.
-This feature provides visual comfort based on the users preference.
+This feature provides visual comfort based on the user's preference.

-4. **Print**: Click on the print icon to generate a printable version of the map for the users records or to share with others.
+4. **Print**: Click on the print icon to generate a printable version of the map for the user's records or to share with others.

-The map enhances the users ability to work with spatial data and provides valuable insights into the geographical aspects of the users records.
+The map enhances the user's ability to work with spatial data and provides valuable insights into the geographical aspects of the user's records.

 ## Summary

-The Data Upload Page is an essential tool for managing the users data, allowing the user to input new records, categorize them with properties, and visualize spatial data using the interactive map.
-Whether the user adding new information or searching for existing records, this page provides a user-friendly experience to help the user effectively handle the users data.
+The Data Upload Page is an essential tool for managing the user's data, allowing the user to input new records, categorize them with properties, and visualize spatial data using the interactive map.
+Whether the user is adding new information or searching for existing records, this page provides a user-friendly experience to help the user effectively handle their data.

 ## Step 1

-The Data Table Page serves as the central hub for viewing and interacting with the users data.
-This comprehensive platform offers various features to help the user explore, analyze, and manipulate the users dataset.
+The Data Table Page serves as the central hub for viewing and interacting with the user's data.
+This comprehensive platform offers various features to help the user explore, analyse, and manipulate the user's dataset.
 To get started, the user will need to upload data, and the first step in this process involves providing property information using the Property Information Form.

 ## Property Information Form